Hi-ANONYMOUS/LA-COL/README.md

 ## Linguistic Knowledge Is Still Useful!
 Prompting Large Language Models with It
-The work is submitted to Information Processing & Management.
+The work is submitted to Knowledge-Based Systems.